 A lot has changed since the first Dyson DC35 entered the fray.

-But none of these products can match Dyson’s combination of portability and power.
+But none can still match Dyson’s combination of power and versatility.

-Sure a Shark Rocket may have more power but that’s because it has a cord.
-A Hoover Cruise is cordless but it doesn’t quite pack the punch.
+Sure, a Shark Rocket may have more power, but that’s because it has a cord.
+A Hoover Cruise is cordless, but it doesn’t quite pack a punch.

-When Dyson first unveiled the V6 series, it totally changed the way people think about a cordless.
+When Dyson first unveiled the V6 series, it changed the way people think about a cordless.

 Regardless of power, the V6 had never-been-seen-before tools that aid it in cleaning floors.